TAbdiukov/PPSSPP-patches/recon/Sims2Pets-NOP_unescapable_loops/README.md

 ## Results

-* NOP one-line loops - no apparent change to the gameplay.
+* NOP one-line loops - no remarkable gameplay improvement, no apparent change to the gameplay.
-* NOP multi-line semi-explored loops - no apparent change to the gameplay.
+* NOP multi-line semi-explored loops - no remarkable gameplay improvement, no apparent change to the gameplay.
-* NOP multi-line explored loops - no apparent change to the gameplay.
+* NOP multi-line explored loops - no remarkable gameplay improvement, no apparent change to the gameplay.
 * NOP all multi-line loops (including unexplored) - multiple changes,
+	* No remarkable gameplay improvement.
 	* Body bones begin glitching out of sight.
 	* Pets fall slightly through ground.
 	* Side movement occasionally disrupted/disrupted at some places.